warewulf-overlays/config-gpu/README.md

 # Collect from nvidia-smi, presents a chicken and egg problem but can give better descriptions.
 clush -w GPUNODELIST "nvidia-smi -q | grep 'Product Name'" | awk '!($1=$2="")' | sort | uniq -c | sort
 ```

-## App and Use Case Specific Notes

-### Slurm

-Insert some sample ways to configure Gres here.

-### libvirtd/KVM/QEMU

-Insert some examples here.